-For example, the site below has no sidebar at all...
+For example, the site below doesn't have a sidebar:

 If you check out the example above notice all the empty white space to the right of the bullet points?

 Though I'm a big believer in using white space effectively to frame your message and avoid "clutter," in this example the white space is nothing but a LOT of wasted space that could be put to better use.